chinhtruong107/Redis-cluster-Ansible/README.md

 - Cluster creation only runs when `cluster_state:ok` and `cluster_known_nodes:6` are not yet satisfied
 - Use `--skip-tags init_cluster` when re-running the playbook against an existing cluster
 - Each node stores its own backup independently — restore uses the latest available backup per node
+- New node must have clean data before being added to an existing cluster

 ---